stefanvanberkum/CD-ABSC/README.md

     - Install English spacy language pack by running the following command: ```python -m spacy download en```

 - Set-up ontology (optional):

+  *NOTE.
+Ontology reasoning is not used and therefore not thoroughly tested in our own work.*
     - Make sure you have a recent release of Java JDK installed (we used JDK 14.0.2), if not download from: https://www.oracle.com/nl/java/technologies/javase-downloads.html
     - Change the path of ```java_path``` in ontology.py to your java installation.